kubeshop/testkube/docs/docs/articles/install/faq.md

 ## Can Testkube be deployed on OpenShift?

 Yes, OpenShift is supported.
 You might need to tweak the configuration a bit to fit the security requirements.
-Feel free to contact us if it does not work out and we’ll gladly hot fix it.
+Feel free to contact us if it does not work out, and we’ll gladly hot fix it.

 ## Can Testkube OSS be migrated to join a control plane?